 Sufficient diversity should be ensured in the composition of the Supervisory Board.
-In addition to the appropriate representation of women, this also includes diversity with regard to cultural origins as well as the diversity of educational and professional backgrounds, experience and ways of thinking.
+In addition to the appropriate representation of both genders, this also includes diversity with regard to the age structure, nationality, international experience and the diversity of educational and professional backgrounds, experience and ways of thinking.
 When considering potential candidates for by-election or replacement for positions on the Supervisory Board that become vacant, the aspect of diversity should be given appropriate consideration at an early stage of the selection process.
+With a view to the Company's international orientation, it should be ensured in particular that the Supervisory Board has a sufficient number of members with international experience.